Marcinthecloud/DSE-Pokemon-Graph/README.md

 This demo is intended to help get you started with DSE Graph.
 It includes schemas, data, and mapper script for the DataStax Graph Loader.

 ###About the Data
 The data comes to us from the [pokeapi](https://github.com/PokeAPI/pokeapi).
 I took the liberty of cleaning the data files and choosing the ones that had relationships applicable to a graph database.
 I've also changed the file and header names to help new comers better understand what's happening inside DSE Graph.

+*note*  Some of the evolution paths seem to be incorrect in the data.
+For example, the data states "Pikachu" evolves to "Nine Tails" which is not correct.

 ###Prerequisites